-The Princeton University Humanities Council and Seeger Center for Hellenic Studies invite students who successfully complete HUM 216-219 to apply to spend the following Fall Break in Greece or Rome.
+The Princeton University Humanities Council and Seeger Center for Hellenic Studies invite students who successfully complete HUM 216-219 to apply to spend the following Fall Break in Greece.
 These trips offer the opportunity to build upon the classroom experience through first-hand exposure to Greek and Roman history and culture.
 Approximately 10 to 12 students will be selected to participate in each trip.

 Students of HUM 216-219 have spent an intensive year studying texts and images.
 These academic trips offer the opportunity to deepen and expand the HUM 216-219 classroom experience through immersion in a variety of ancient, medieval, and modern contexts.
 These trips thereby aspire to provide both a sequel to the HUM course and a transition to further involvement in the Programs in Hellenic Studies and Humanistic Studies.